scalyr/scalyr-agent-2/tests/README.md

   AGENT_HOST_NAME: # this goes to agent.json config as 'server_attributes.serverHost'
 ```

-**NOTE:** By default, py.test expects file named `config.yml` in the root directory of the smoke tests - `tests/smoke_tests/config.yml`.
+**NOTE:** By default, py.test expects file named `config.yml` in the root directory of the tests - `tests/config.yml`.
  You can create this file and it will be used by py.test automatically.\
 For your convenience, this file is added to `.gitignore`.
- Also, there is a blank version of this file `tests/smoke_tests/blank_config.yml` and you can make a copy and fill it.
+ Also, there is a blank version of this file `tests/blank_config.yml` and you can make a copy and fill it.

 The main purpose of this file(and the option in general) is to be a centralized and unified way to configure smoke tests
 when they are running locally.

-###standalone_smoke_test.py
+###smoke_tests
-This file contains basic test cases for agent which is running on the same machine
+It contains basic test cases for agent which is running on the same machine
 directly from source or as installed package.

 To run test use following command:
 ```
-py.test tests/smoke_tests/standalone_smoke_tests
+py.test tests/smoke_tests/standalone_test.py
 ```

 For more options see `custom options:` section by running